-In January 2016, we acquired from Chang'an Information Industry (Group) Co., Ltd. 100% of the equity interests in Beijing Century Friendship, which held a 55% equity interest in Beijing Proton Medical Center, for a total consideration of RMB100.6 million.
-As a result, we indirectly held a 80% equity interest in Beijing Proton Medical Center through Beijing Century Friendship and King Cheers.
+In January 2016, we acquired from Chang'an Information Industry (Group) Co., Ltd. 100% of the equity interests in Beijing Century Friendship, which held a 55% equity interest in Beijing Proton Medical Center, with a total consideration of RMB100.6 million.
+As a result, we indirectly held an 80% equity interest in Beijing Proton Medical Center through Beijing Century Friendship and King Cheers.
 See the paragraphs below regarding details of the subsequent restructurings and the changes in our effective equity interests in Beijing Century Friendship and Beijing Proton Medical Center.
 Beijing Century Friendship has engaged in the establishment and construction of Beijing Proton Medical Center.

-On February 22, 2016, the board of Meizhong Jiahe approved a restructuring plan (the "Reorganization"), pursuant to which Meizhong Jiahe acquired 100% of the equity interests in Aohua Technology for cash consideration of approximately RMB322.7 million and 100% of the equity interests in Beijing Century Friendship for cash consideration of approximately RMB100.6 million.
-After completion of the Reorganization in September 2016, Meizhong Jiahe holds the network business which was formerly under Aohua Technology's management, and our cancer radiotherapy hospital business in China
+On February 22, 2016, the board of Meizhong Jiahe approved a restructuring plan (the "Reorganization"), pursuant to which Meizhong Jiahe acquired 100% of the equity interests in Aohua Technology with a consideration of approximately RMB322.7 million in cash and 100% of the equity interests in Beijing Century Friendship with a consideration of approximately RMB100.6 million in cash.
+After completion of the Reorganization in September 2016, Meizhong Jiahe holds the network business which was formerly under Aohua Technology's management, and our cancer radiotherapy hospital business in China.

-In November 2016, we entered into a framework agreement, as amended, with Zhongrong Guofu Investment Management Company Limited ("ZR Guofu") to establish an offshore fund, namely Zhongrong International Growth Fund SPC - ZR Concord Healthcare Investment Fund SP ("SP"), for the purpose of acquiring our several hospital businesses, including Concord International Hospital, Guangzhou Concord Cancer Center and PTC-Houston Management, LP, collectively the "CCM Hospital Business."
-Pursuant to the framework agreement, among others, ZR Guofu shall provide management and consultation services on the funds, and we shall continue to manage the CCM Hospital Businesses.
+In November 2016, we entered into a framework agreement, as amended, with Zhongrong Guofu Investment Management Company Limited ("ZR Guofu") to establish an offshore fund, namely Zhongrong International Growth Fund SPC - ZR Concord Healthcare Investment Fund SP ("SP") for the purpose of acquiring our several hospital businesses, including Concord International Hospital, Guangzhou Concord Cancer Center and PTC-Houston Management, LP (collectively, the "CCM Hospital Business").
+Pursuant to the framework agreement, among others, ZR Guofu shall provide management and consultation services on the funds, and we shall continue to manage the CCM Hospital Business.
 ZR Guofu subscribed Class A shares of SP with a consideration of RMB521.4 million, while we subscribed Class B shares of the SP with the consideration of creditor's rights of RMB166.3 million due from CCM Hospital Business and cash of RMB7.5 million.
-In 2016, we and ZR Guofu injected RMB7.5 million and RMB521.4 million, respectively, to the SP, which was then provided to the CCM Hospital Business as loans.
-After the restructuring mentioned below, only Cancer International Hospital was retained in the CCM Hospital Business at the end of December 31, 2018.
+In 2016, ZR Guofu and we injected RMB521.4 million and RMB7.5 million, respectively, to the SP, which was then provided to the CCM Hospital Business as loans.
+After the restructuring mentioned below, only Cancer International Hospital was retained in the CCM Hospital Business.

-In 2016, we and ZR Guofu established an onshore fund, Guofu Huimei.
+In 2016, ZR Guofu and we established an onshore fund, Guofu Huimei.
 The registered capital of Guofu Huimei is RMB1,009.0 million.
-In 2016, ZR Guofu and we subscribed the registered capital of RMB746.0 million and RMB263.0 million, respectively, for a 73.93% equity interest and a 26.07% equity interest in Guofu Huimei, respectively.
+In 2016, ZR Guofu and we subscribed the registered capital of RMB746.0 million and RMB263.0 million, respectively, for a 73.93% equity interest and a 26.07% equity interest, respectively, in Guofu Huimei.
 The capital injection was completed in April 2017.
-In 2018, ZR Guofu and Guofu Huimei reached an agreement pursuant to which ZR Guofu withdrew its investments in Guofu Huimei.
+In 2018, ZR Guofu and Guofu Huimei reached an agreement, pursuant to which ZR Guofu withdrew its investments in Guofu Huimei.
 As a result, ZR Guofu exited the onshore fund, Guofu Huimei, and our equity interests in Guofu Huimei increased to 100%.
-As of December 31, 2017 and 2018, we held 26.07% and 100%, respectively, of the equity interests in Guofu Huimei.